Neck Arthritis (Cervical Spondylosis)

 - Have not seen improvement with conservative treatments

 Patients who do not meet all of the above criteria are not candidates for cervical disc replacement, and will need to have spinal fusion surgery instead.
 Additionally, cervical disc replacements are only FDA approved for up to 2 levels of the spine.
-If a patient has 3 or more bulging or degenerated discs, Dr. Bundy will recommend a spinal fusion.
+If a patient has 3 or more bulging or degenerated discs, Dr. Bundy and Dr. Carter will recommend a spinal fusion.

 Cervical Disc Replacement Procedure